IlanaFeldman/ST558-Project-2/world.md

 Table 2 shows the popularity of the news articles on different days of the week.
 We classified the number of shares greater than 1400 in a day as “popular” and the number of shares less than 1400 in a day as “unpopular”.
-We can see the number of articles from the socmed channel classified into “popular” group or “unpopular” group on different days of the week from January 7th, 2013 to January 7th, 2015 when the articles were published and retrieved by the study.
+We can see the number of articles from the world channel classified into “popular” group or “unpopular” group on different days of the week from January 7th, 2013 to January 7th, 2015 when the articles were published and retrieved by the study.
 Note, this table may